 -

 You can help make Texas a safer place for animals by spending just a few minutes of your time during the legislative session.
-By signing up for THLN's Action Alerts and responding to them with calls and emails to your legislators, you can help pass humane legislation that makes a huge difference to animals in the state of Texas.
+By signing up for Action Alerts and responding to them with calls and emails to your legislators, you can help pass humane legislation that makes a huge difference to animals in the state of Texas.
 Every phone call and email help!

 TEXAS HUMANE LEGISLATION NETWORK WILL NEVER BARTER, SELL, OR TRADE YOUR CONTACT INFORMATION WITH ANY OTHER ORGANIZATION.